7ZS5/Ultimud/docs/commands.md

 # Commands:

+## System:
+- help: List the help menu and help commands.
+- cmds: Lists all game commands.

 ## Combat:
 - attack or atk: For engaging in battle with a monster, or an npc.
 - flee: For escaping from an enemy in battle.
 Some enemies cannot be escaped, though.